6 Ways Your Body Is Telling You You’re Stressed

-There’s a lot of buzz about lowering stress for the sake of mental health (any good millennial knows how to meditate!), but there’s more and more research to suggest that it is toxic for your physical health too.
-Chronic stress is even associated with a chronic disease since it can trigger inflammation and hormone imbalance, but this also means that we can physically see symptoms in our bodies.
+There’s a lot of buzz about lowering stress for the sake of mental health.
+Any good millennial knows how to meditate!
+But there’s more and more research to suggest that it is toxic for your physical health too.
+Chronic stress is even associated with a chronic disease since it can trigger inflammation and hormone imbalance, it also means that we can physically see symptoms in our bodies.
 Find out how stress affects the body here.

 Here’s the lesson that can change your life: your body is always communicating with you.
 The secret to achieving optimal health is really no secret at all.
 It’s simply learning how to listen when your body is trying to tell you something.

 Here are six ways your body might be trying to tell you if you’re stressed and what to do about them.

 1. YOU HAVE NECK AND/OR SHOULDER TENSION

 One of the most common signs of stress is tension in the neck or shoulders.
 Muscles between the shoulders and forehead are sometimes referred to as the “tension triangle” because these muscles react the most to psychological pressure.
 When feeling mental stress, we often hold that tension by raising the shoulders or clenching the jaw without even realizing it.
 You might feel tightness and stiffness in your upper back and neck, or you might get tension headaches that are a result of muscle tension in the area.